barborawolf/stats-tutorials/tutorials/data/README.md

 Data on newborn babies and their mothers, collected at the Baystate Medical Center in Springfield, Massachusetts, in 1986.
 Adapted from the [`birthwt`](https://www.rdocumentation.org/packages/MASS/topics/birthwt) data from the `MASS` package.

+## bugs

+Data from an [online experiment](https://doi.org/10.1016/j.chb.2013.01.024) about reactions to pictures of insects.
+Ratings of how much each subject would like to kill the insect, for insects of different levels of disgustingness and frighteningness.

 ## CEOs

 Financial compensation paid to the CEOs of various companies in 2005, in US dollars.
 From the book [Intro Stats](http://catalogue.pearsoned.co.uk/educator/product/Intro-Stats-Pearson-New-International-Edition/9781292022505.page) by De Veaux, Velleman, & Bock (from chapter 5: Understanding and Comparing Distributions).